⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global packaged food and beverage market is projected to exceed US$2.5 trillion by 2028, driven by population growth, urbanization, and rising disposable incomes globally.
+• Total Addressable Market - The global packaged food and beverage market is massive and growing, projected to reach US$1.48 trillion for non-alcoholic beverages by 2034 and US$1.09 trillion for snacks by 2034, driven by population growth and rising disposable incomes.

-• Key Trend - Consumers are increasingly demanding healthier, more natural, and sustainable food and beverage options, forcing incumbents to innovate and acquire niche brands.
+• Key Trend - Consumers are increasingly seeking healthier, natural, and functional food and beverage options, pressuring traditional players to innovate and diversify their offerings rapidly.

 Competitor